Skip to main content

 How are honorees selected?

-Selection combines thousands of user ratings analyzed via proprietary algorithms, augmented by expert culinary assessments, focusing on quality, consistency, and innovation.
+Selection combines thousands of user ratings analyzed via proprietary algorithms, augmented by expert culinary assessments, focusing on quality, consistency, innovation.

 How often is this list updated?

-The Tabelog 100 lists are updated annually to reflect the latest trends, new entrants, and sustained excellence within the category.
+The Tabelog 100 lists are updated annually to reflect the latest trends, new entrants, sustained excellence within the category.

 How can I find these on Pearl?

-Pearl features the Tabelog 100 - Sweets - WEST - 2023 list with detailed profiles, reviews, and booking options, accessible via our sweets category under Western Japan.
+Pearl features the Tabelog 100 - Sweets - WEST - 2023 list with detailed profiles, reviews, booking options, accessible via our sweets category under Western Japan.

 Track this list